-“I will go” is more than just a logo for Adventist Youth Ministry.
+“Show up in the cities” is more than just a logo for Adventist Youth Ministry.
 It’s our response to our God’s Great Commission which says, He is

 “…not willing that any should perish but that all should come to repentance.”
 (2 Peter 3:9, NKJV).

 “I Will Go” then is our commitment as Joshua-like leaders to lead and send our youth into the enemy’s frontlines.
 What you have just read by way of this plan is a simple, comprehensive, visual, and practical strategy for making that happen regardless of your context.